Lynch08/Fundementals_Of_Data_Analysis/README.md

 plt.title('2019 CAO POINTS')
 ```

-Here i created a new data frame by setting a condition on one of the columns in the original data frame
+Here I created a new data frame by setting a condition on one of the columns in the original data frame

 ```python
 # Bring all points back that show the course was not available in 2019